Quantifying the particle aspect of quantum systems: Complementarity between coherence and particleness

-\textbf{\emph{Complementarity between coherence and particleness.---}} The wave-particle duality is an important aspect of experiments that formed the very basis of the enunciation of the quantum theory of nature.
+The wave-particle duality is an important aspect of experiments that formed the very basis of the enunciation of the quantum theory of nature.
 And while coherence has been regarded as the measure of the wave nature of quantum systems, we have argued that particleness is a measure of the particle nature of the same.
 It is therefore conceivable that there will appear a complementary relation between coherence and particleness for arbitrary quantum states.
-In Fig. \ref{complementarity}, we exhibit a (numerically) generated planar scatter diagram for Haar-uniformly generated arbitrary three-dimensional quantum states that shows that such a complementarity is indeed valid.
+In Fig. 2, we exhibit a (numerically) generated planar scatter diagram for Haar-uniformly generated arbitrary three-dimensional quantum states that shows that such a complementarity is indeed valid.
 We separately generate states of ranks 1, 2, and 3, Haar-uniformly in each case.
 The measures used to plot the diagram are respectively the trace-norm coherence ($C_{tr}$) and trace-norm particleness ($P_{tr}$), which are given by

-and $|\rho-\sigma|=Tr \sqrt{(\rho-\sigma)^{\dagger}(\rho-\sigma)}$.
+and $|\rho-\sigma|=\text{Tr} \sqrt{(\rho-\sigma)^{\dagger}(\rho-\sigma)}$.
 Here, $\mathcal{F}_{S}$ is the set of free states of the corresponding measure, so that $\mathcal{F}_{S}=F_S$ for \(A=P\), and $\mathcal{F}_{S}$ is the set of incoherent states (i.e., the states diagonal in the basis \(\{|0\rangle, |1\rangle, |2\rangle\}\)) for \(A=C\) \cite{eibar-bachhadhan-chat-bagale, nijer-Dhak}.
 The numerically generated scatter diagram points lie below the line

 where saturation is attained for certain pure states in \(\mathbb{C}^3\), with rank 2 states lying relatively away (and below) the bounding line in comparison to pure states, and rank 3 states being even farther away.
 This complementarity could, we believe, be yet another face of the wave-particle duality of quantum physics \cite{gajanan, nijer-Dhak}.
+It should be noted that in a typical wave-particle duality relation, the ``waveness'' is posed against a path-distinguishability term.
+In an interference experiment, almost all pure states have a certain amount of reduction in interference visibility and correspondingly a certain amount of which-path information.
+Our measure is however defined from the perspective of the photoelectric effect, where not all input photons can lead to a photocurrent.\\